The Nebula Capsule II is a unique Android cinema device. In this review, we will discuss whether you should really spend money buying this new device.

 The USB port is only used for charging the device, not to charge other devices.
 You can use an HDMI to USB cord to play movies and games from other devices through the port.
 But, make sure that the other device is plugged in if you do this.
 Using this function will drain the other device’s battery pretty quick.

 It’s not as bright as other similar products on the market.
-Other promising Android projectors boast 500 ANSI Lumens like this one I found on Amazon.
+Other promising Android projectors boast 500 ANSI Lumens.
 The company states that if the Nebula Capsule II were to have more Lumens, the size of the product would need to be bigger to house the parts, which are larger to provide more Lumens.
 This may be true, but other companies are making it happen.
 However, the speakers on the Capsule II are better than other similar products on the market.
 So, if you’re comparison shopping, keep these things in mind.

 The Capsule II will charge fully in about 2.5 hours with the USB-C input.
 That sounds good, but it’s really not whenever you take into account how long it holds a charge.
 If you charge it for 2.5 hours, you only get 3 hours of charge.
 So, for every 3 hours you use it, it requires nearly 3 hours to charge it.